 Jamaican Chicken Fricassee

-- 3 pounds chicken thighs, boneless and skinless, trimmed and patted dry
+- 3 pounds chicken thighs, boneless and skinless

 - 1 medium yellow onion, thinly sliced

-- 4 scallions, thinly sliced, whites and greens reserved separately
+- 4 scallions, thinly chopped, whites and greens reserved separately

 - 1 tablespoon soy sauce

-- Combine the ingredients for Jamaican jerk seasoning in a mixing bowl and coat the chicken with two tablespoons of the mixture.
+- Combine the ingredients for Jamaican jerk seasoning in a mixing bowl and coat the chicken with two tablespoons of the spice mix.

 - Warm oil in a saute pan over medium-high heat.
-Then, add half of the chicken, top side down, and cook until golden brown, 5-8 minutes.
-Transfer the chicken to a plate.
-Repeat until all the chicken has had a chance to brown.
+Add half of the chicken in a single layer and cook until golden brown, for 5-8 minutes.
+Transfer the chicken to a plate and brown the remaining chicken.

-- When the chicken is done cooking and set aside, lower the heat and add onion, bell pepper scallion whites, garlic, gochujang, and two tablespoons of jerk seasoning to the pan.
-Cook over medium heat until onions soften.
+- Once the chicken browns, lower the heat and add the onions, bell peppers, scallion whites, garlic, gochujang paste, and 2 tablespoons of jerk seasoning.
+Sauté over medium heat until onions soften.

-- Transfer the chicken to a serving platter and cook the liquid over medium-high heat, stirring regularly until the gravy thickens, 7-10 minutes.
+- Transfer the chicken thighs to a serving dish and continue heating the sauce over medium-high heat.
+Cook for 8-10 minutes, stirring regularly until the sauce thickens.
+Pour the sauce over the chicken and garnish with scallions.

 Jason Ramirez